department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 ### Can I get VA health care coverage?

 You may be able to get VA health care if you served on active duty and separated under conditions other than dishonorable.
-If you separated under a dishonorable discharge, visit healthcare.gov to find out if you qualify for health insurance.
-[Go to healthcare.gov](https://www.healthcare.gov/).

 You probably qualify for VA health care if at least 1 of these applies to you:
 - You receive financial compensation (payments) from VA for a service-connected disability